-Support for Goldscheider.
 Interestingly, the findings provide strong evidence for Robert Goldscheider's early observations.
-The mean profit-split of licensable intangibles is 24.4%, thus very close to Goldscheider's 25% observation.
-This finding is good for both Goldscheider, whose classic rule receives some sort of reconciliation, and for the purchase accounting-based method which shows mean values very similar to those found in the earlier research performed by Goldscheider et al. It must be noted that these findings relate to the sum of all (hypothetically) licensable intangibles a company owns or uses.
+The mean profit-split of licensable intangibles is 24.4 percent, thus very close to Goldscheider's 25 percent observation.
+This finding is good for both Goldscheider, whose classic rule receives some sort of reconciliation, and for the purchase accounting-based method which shows mean values very similar to those found in the earlier research performed by Goldscheider et al. and Kemmerer/Lu.
+It must be noted that these findings relate to the sum of all (hypothetically) licensable intangibles a company owns or uses.